-The Southern Minnesota Program Manager joins a team of Program Managers who execute and manage individual projects, and collaborate on larger program initiatives.
+The Program Manager joins a team of Program Managers working out of the Saint Paul office who execute and manage individual projects, and collaborate on larger program initiatives.
+The positions primary geographic focus will be on building up Great River Greening’s Southern Minnesota Program area.
 The successful candidate has expertise in habitat restoration and promoting rural land and water conservation practices.

 About Great River Greening